Peer-to-Peer Dialogue CME Information

 The University of Nebraska Medical Center, Center for Continuing Education designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nurses who are certified by the American Nurses Credentialing Center (ANCC) may utilize activities that are certified by ACCME-accredited providers toward their requirement for certification renewal by the ANCC.
-A certificate of attendance will be provided by The University of Nebraska, Center for Continuing Education, an ACCME-accredited provider.
+A certificate of attendance will be provided by The France Foundation, an ACCME-accredited provider.

 RESOLUTION OF CONFLICTS OF INTEREST